-Grants are the first type of aid awarded to eligible students.
-If eligibility for assistance still exists, students may be awarded federal work-study or loans to meet their individual needs.
-Students may apply for all federal aid programs by completing one application, the FAFSA (Free Application for Federal Student Aid), which can be completed on-line at fafsa.ed.gov.
+Grants are the first type of aid offered to eligible students.
+If eligibility for assistance still exists, students may be offered federal work-study or loans to meet their individual needs.
+Students may apply for all federal aid programs by completing one application, the FAFSA (Free

+Application for Federal Student Aid), which can be completed on-line at fafsa.ed.gov.
 Students are encouraged to apply early because some types of aid have limited funding.

 Verification of applicant data may be required.
 The Office of Financial Aid will request any required verification documentation.
-This documentation must be submitted within two weeks of the request.
-FASFA verification applications must be turned into the financial aid office by posted deadlines.
-No financial assistance will be awarded until required documentation is received and applicant data is determined to be correct.
+This documentation must be submitted within two weeks of the request unless otherwise noted in the request communication.
+FAFSA verification documents must be turned into the financial aid office by posted deadlines.
+No financial assistance will be offered until required documentation is received and application data is determined to be correct.